-Prerequisite(s): YDEV 270
+Prerequisite(s): URBN 233 and PMIN 250

-Required for Youth Development Studies students: This course is designed to give the Youth Development student career and or graduate study orientation, preparation, and evaluation in their area of specialization.
+This course is designed to give the Youth Development student career and or graduate study orientation, preparation, and evaluation in their area of specialization.
 A major component of the class includes research methodology in the area of youth development.

+ACADEMIC POLICIES

-ACADEMIC POLICIES Academic Calendar
+Academic Calendar